Reachability Oracles for Directed Transmission Graphs: Introduction

-In two dimensions, the situation is much more involved.
-Here, it turns out that the \emph{radius ratio} $\Psi$, the ratio of the largest and the smallest transmission radius in $P$, is an important parameter.
-If $\Psi$ is less than $\sqrt{3}$, we can turn the transmission graph into a planar graph in $O(n\log n)$ time, while preserving the reachability structure and keeping the number of vertices linear in $n$.
-As mentioned above, for planar graphs there is a linear time construction of a reachability oracle with linear space and constant query time~\cite{Holm2014}.
-This construction yields a standard reachability oracle.
-However, in a companion paper we show that any standard reachability oracle can be transformed into a geometric one by paying an \emph{additive} overhead of $O(\log n \log \Psi)$ in the query time and of $O(n \log \Psi)$ in the space~\cite{KaplanEtAl15}.
-Our final construction needs $O(n)$ space and has query time $O(\log n)$ for geometric queries and $O(1)$ for standard queries.
-It can be found in Section~\ref{sec:psisqrt3}.
+In two dimensions, the situation is more involved.
+Here, it turns out that the \emph{radius ratio} $\Psi$, the ratio of the largest and the smallest transmission radius of a point in $P$, is an important parameter.
+We consider first the case where $\Psi < \sqrt{3}$.
+In this case, the transmission graph has a lot of structure: from the presence of two crossing edges $pq$ and $rs$, we can conclude that additional edges between $p$, $q$, $r$, and $s$ must be present.
+Using this structural information, we can turn the transmission graph into a planar graph in $O(n\log n)$ time, while preserving the reachability relation and keeping the number of vertices linear in $n$.
+As mentioned above, for planar graphs there is a linear time construction of a reachability oracle with linear space, and constant query time~\cite{Holm2015}.
+Thus, our transformation together with this construction yields a standard reachability oracle with linear space, constant query time and $O(n\log n)$ preprocessing time.
+Furthermore, in the companion paper we show that any standard reachability oracle can be transformed into a geometric one by paying an \emph{additive} overhead of $O(\log n \log \Psi)$ to the query time and of $O(n \log \Psi)$ to the space~\cite{KaplanEtAl15}.
+We apply this transformation to the reachability oracle that we get by planarizing the transmission graph and get a geometric oracle that requires $O(n)$ space, $O(n\log n)$ preprocessing time, and answers geometric queries in $O(\log n)$ time and standard queries in $O(1)$ time.
+Section~\ref{sec:psisqrt3} presents this result.